Ponting poised as Australia hit back in Brisbane

 Mike Hussey gathered the ball and the accuracy of his throw made Vettori's despairing dive academic and sent the 32-year-old trudging back to the pavilion.

-Lyon, playing his first match at a ground which traditionally offers little for spinners, took three of the last four New Zealand wickets to fall.
+Lyon, playing his first match at a ground which traditionally offers little for spinners, took three of the last four wickets to finish with 4-69.

 (Writing by Nick Mulvenney in Sydney; Editing by John O'Brien)